2022/08/18

 • Hong Kong's topography and sub-tropical climate provide a wide range of habitats to support a rich variety of flora and fauna.
 Scenically, it has a great deal to offer- a landscape rising from sandy beaches and rocky foreshores to a height of almost 1,000-metre high, woodlands and hilly areas covered by open grassland and a variety of scenic vistas rarely matched in such a small place.

-• In Hong Kong, there are more than 3,300 species of vascular plants, of which about 2,100 are native; some 50 species of mammals; over 500 species of birds; about 80 species of reptiles and more than 20 amphibian species.
-Insect diversity is also very high with more than 230 species of butterflies and about 120 species of dragonflies.
+• In Hong Kong, there are more than 3,300 species of vascular plants, of which about 2,100 are native; 55 species of terrestrial mammals; over 570 species of birds; 90 species of reptiles and 25 amphibian species.
+Insect diversity is also very high with 245 species of butterflies and 132 species of dragonflies.

 The objectives of conservation work: